Tasha had three kids, back to back. No matter how much weight she lost, her tummy was not going away.

 “I’ve never had general anesthesia.
 I have three kids.
 I have a husband.
 I have responsibilities.
 I mean, this is a big decision.
 I went back and forth for a very long time.”

 Tasha researched for years about tummy tucks, including the procedure and what to expect.
 She read blogs, watched videos, read through websites and looked at photos.
 She searched for tummy tuck surgeons in nearby Denver, the closest major city to her smaller mountain town, as well as out of state.
-It was Tasha’s extensive research that led her to tummy tuck specialist Dr. Frank Campanile.
+It was Tasha’s extensive research that led her to tummy tuck specialist Dr. Francesco Campanile.

 “I’d found his website earlier when I was looking for surgeons in the area, and I liked his before and after pictures, but I didn’t want to base too much on that,” she explains.
 “Then when I researching, I found an article on a totally different website that mentioned him and the C.L.A.S.S. tummy tuck.
 I thought, if this random site thinks he’s good, I should add him to the list of surgeons I should check out.”